trentonknight/ansible_azure_practice/ansible_azure/README.md

 ### Client ID

 The client ID is the unique Application (client) ID assigned to your app by Azure AD when the app was registered.
-You can find the Application (Client) ID in your Azure subscription by Azure AD => Enterprise applications => Application ID.
+You can find the Application (Client) ID in your Azure subscription by Azure AD &rarr Enterprise applications &rarr Application ID.

 ```bash
 az ad app list
 ```